JohnnyHyytiainen/lab_sql_DE25_johnny_hyytiainen/dashboard/pages/index.md

 ## 2 - Customer Lifetime Value (**CLV**):
-***Key insights:*** I have identified our top 10 most valuable customers from both stores, based on total amount spent.
-These customers are prime candidates for a loyalty program should we decide to implement such a program in the future.
+***Key insights:*** I have calculated and identified our top 10 most valuable customers from both stores.
+For example, Karl Seal has spent over 220 $ at our stores.
+***Business Value:*** These customers are prime candidates for a loyalty program should we decide to implement such a program to ensure we retain them as customers.

 ```sql customers_query
 -- Calculates (CLV)